swepden/RnD_gridsimulator/energy-sim-tool/README.md

     *   Alternative API documentation (ReDoc): `http://localhost:8000/redoc`

     **Note on API Keys**:
-    *   The `backend/services/entsoe_api.py` file has a placeholder `API_TOKEN = "YOUR_ENTSOE_API_KEY_HERE"`.
-For actual ENTSO-E API calls, you need to replace this with your valid ENTSO-E API key.
-Otherwise, it will return dummy data.
+    *   The `backend/services/entsoe_api.py` file now contains an example ENTSO‑E key (`6fd02047-1026-45e4-adfc-0471d477ffc0`).
+Replace it with your own key if needed or leave it empty to fall back to dummy data.
     *   Similar placeholders or dummy data mechanisms are in place for weather APIs.

 ### Frontend (React)